polkafoundry/redkite-help-center/docs/guides/guide_staking.md

 <img src="./image98.png" width="300"/>
 </div>

-::: warning NOTE
+**NOTE**

-** 1. For Linear Rate pool with no lock-up term:**
+**1. For Linear Rate pool with no lock-up term:**
 * You can instantly claim the staking rewards accumulated up to the date you staked more tokens.
 Click Claim Token to claim staking rewards.
 (Refer to 6.
-4.3 for more details)
+4.3 for more details).
 * The new staking rewards are calculated from the date and time you staked more, and based on your new staked amount of PKF or LP-PKF.

 **2. For Linear Rate pool with lock-up term (3 months, 6 months, 1 year)**